ای ساربان آهسته ران

 “O Camel Driver, Go Slowly”

-O Camel Driver, Go Slowly — Rumi's great poem of the departing caravan, asking the driver to slow so the speaker can catch one last sight of the beloved camp that is leaving them behind.
+O Camel Driver, Go Slowly — Saadi's great ghazal of the departing caravan, asking the driver to slow so the speaker can catch one last sight of the beloved being carried away.

 About This Recording